NidaSagri/Final-ATM/Readme.md

-## This A Repository which consists of Java Mini Project
+## This  Repository consists of Java Mini Project